Audit and Evaluation Committee Charter

 - Considering matters raised by the OAG, other parliamentary or audit agencies and the Treasury Board Secretariat (TBS) in respect of audit and evaluation issues;

 - Reviewing relevant plans and reports of the OAG, central agencies and the relevant standing committees of the House of Commons and the Senate, and providing advice on OIC responses and actions plans, as appropriate;

 - Reviewing the OIC's financial statements and related management letters;

-- Reviewing the Corporate Risk Profile (CRP), Departmental Plan (DP), Departmental Results Report (DRR) and other significant accountability reports, within the framework approved by the OIC's Executive Committee;
+- Reviewing the Risk based Audit and Evaluation Plan (RBAEP), Departmental Plan (DP), Departmental Results Report (DPR) and other significant accountability reports, within the framework approved by the OIC's Senior Management Committee;

 - Establishing a forward agenda for its members.